 Before entering doctoral studies, I was Assistant Professor of English at Cecil College, in North East, MD.
-Since then, I have taught a variety of undergraduate and graduate courses in Rhetoric and Composition, Literature, and History at Widener University, the University of Baltimore, and Stevenson University, among other institutions.
+Since then, I have taught a variety of undergraduate and graduate courses in Rhetoric and Composition, Literature, History and Visual Arts at the University of Maryland College Park, Widener University, the University of Baltimore, and Stevenson University, among other institutions.
 In 2013, I helped pilot a new course on the Digital Humanities for the new M.A. program in Texts, Technologies, and Literature (TTL) in UMBC’s English Department.

 This course is a survey of the history of graphic design from the Industrial Revolution through contemporary practice.
 Lectures illustrate major movements as the role of graphic design in society is explored including its relationship to industrial and architectural design.
 Both technological and societal changes and their impacts on design in past and present eras are addressed.